Why is Elon Musk clashing with Keir Starmer over UK’s far-right riots?

 On Tuesday, Trump posted on his Truth Social social media platform that he had agreed to be interviewed by Musk but did not provide more details.

-German chemist Rossman, one of Europe’s largest pharmacy chains, on Tuesday announced it would no longer patronise Tesla, citing Musk’s relations with Trump, who has in the past spoken out against climate change and electric vehicles.
+Rossman, one of Europe’s largest drugstore chains, on Tuesday announced it would no longer patronise Tesla, citing Musk’s relations with Trump, who has in the past spoken out against climate change and electric vehicles.

 Under Musk’s leadership, X, formerly Twitter, has also reinstated the suspended accounts of several controversial figures, including the UK’s Tommy Robinson, an anti-Islam activist, the influencer Tate and Trump.
-Robinson has been accused of stoking the far-right riots in the UK.
+Robinson has particularly been accused of stoking the far-right protests in the UK.

 What next?